cwpearson/website2/README.md

 - [x] favicon
 - [x] edit this page on Github
 - [x] only load math for a page if frontmatter has math = true
+- [x] move html fragments to their own folder